amrali-eg/EncodingChecker/README.md

 Improved performance of the list view control for faster processing of results.

-Added feature to copy selected results to the Windows clipboard.
+Added feature to export selected results to a text file.

 Switched to UtfUnknown library for better encoding detection (Multiple bugs from Ude fixed).